tpascarella/sr50/docs/equipment/apps.md

 ## Checking Account App

 Any decent checking account will come with an app.
 Download it.
-You probably already have.

 ## Apps from All Credit Cards

 Every credit card you can get will come with an app.
 Download it.
-Youprobably already have.

 ## Credit Karma